 6.2 5G LAN-type service charging

+6.2.1 General

-The 5G LAN-type service charging specified in the clause 5.34.10 of TS 23.501[215], including the 5G LAN VN Group membership management and 5G LAN VN Group Communication.
+The 5G LAN-type service specified in the clause 5.34.10 of TS 23.501[215], including the 5G VN group management and 5G VN group communication.

-The 5G LAN VN Group membership management charging is covered by TS 32.254 [14], using the NEF embedding the CTF.

-The 5G LAN VN Group Communication charging is via s coved by 5G data connectivity domain converged charging architecture specified in TS 32.255 [15], using the SMF embedding theof .
+The 5G VN group configuration is either provided by OA&M or provided by an AF to the NEF.
+The 5G VN group management charging is applicable for the 5G VN group addition/deletion/modification (i.e.5G VN members).

+The 5G VN group communication includes one to one communication and one to many communications.
+The 5G VN group communication charging is applicable for traffic forwarding via PDU session of 5G VN group members.